 In order to accomplish our ambitions, the researchers together set out explicit goals in terms of publications and other research or valorisation activities on a multi-annual basis.
 Research outputs are also guided by the requirements and commitments of funded research projects.
-Apart from each researcher publishing articles in high-level legal journals, we will produce interdisciplinary papers, co-authored by researchers from at least two different disciplines.
-11 We also organise conferences and expert meetings to test, share, and gain knowledge and ideas.
+Apart from each researcher publishing articles in high-level legal journals, we will produce interdisciplinary papers, co-authored by researchers from at least two different disciplines.11 We also organise conferences and expert meetings to test, share, and gain knowledge and ideas.
 The core strategy is to proactively ensure alignment between individual expertise, research interests, research needs, transversal research questions, goals, and outputs.
-The strand also engages in - and fosters collaborations with relevant partners in academia and policy, in order to remain both at the cutting-edge of research and policy-relevant.
+The strand also engages in - and fosters collaborations with dragon (Evil) whose body is made of an American Pershing II missile and a Soviet SS20 missile. © Mira66, Flickr relevant partners in academia and policy, in order to remain both at the cutting-edge of research and policy-relevant.